-Symptoms are a result of having too much glucose in the blood and not enough in the cells.
+Symptoms are a result of having too much glucose (sugar) in the blood and not enough in the cells of the body.
 Symptoms vary from individual to individual and elderly people may not present any symptoms.
 Some of the symptoms may include:

 In uncontrolled diabetes, high levels of glucose over many years can damage many different parts of the body: